zksecurity/stwo-book/src/getting-started/quickstart.md

 # Quickstart

-The fastest way to get started with STWO is to clone the official repository:
+The fastest way to get started with Stwo is to clone the official repository:

 ```bash
 git clone https://github.com/starkware-libs/stwo-cairo